 Communication, Film, and Theatre

-Students engage content, methods, and practices with faculty in order to develop the capacity to use film as a medium to communicate compelling fictional and documentary narratives.
+Students engage content, methods, and practices with faculty in order to develop the capacity to explore the ever-changing field of communication with developed cultural awareness.

 Popular Culture and Civic Life

-3-4 courses.
-Most majors take Film & Digital Storytelling 2, a Film & Media Making course, and begin both their selected Modules of Inquiry (usually at the 100- or 200-level).
-The four modules are Media, Politics, and Technology; Popular Culture and Civic Life; Digital Storytelling, and Live Performance.
+2-3 courses: Most majors take Cultural Criticism and begin both their selected Modules of Inquiry, usually at the 100- or 200-level.
+The four modules are: Media, Politics, and Technology; Popular Culture and Civic Life; Digital Storytelling, and Live Performance.

-3 courses: Majors complete both their selected modules (300-level courses) and complete the Senior Project.
+3 courses: Majors complete both their selected modules with 300-level courses and complete the Communication and Culture Senior Comp.

 Situate works and ideas in historical, cultural, and political contexts.